-- 1. Install a lift bar or swivel hoist ring and connect it to an overhead lifting device. - For information about lifting using a lift bar, refer to Section 4.1.3. - For information about lifting using swivel hoist rings, refer to Section 4.1.4. - 2.
+- 1. Install the mold or hot runner lifting equipment lift bar, swivel hoist ring, or other Husky specified lifting equipment and connect it to the overhead lifting device. - For information about lifting using a lift bar, refer to Section 4.1.3. - For information about lifting using swivel hoist rings, refer to Section 4.1.4. - 2.
 Secure a wood block to the work surface near the foot of the plate.
 This will prevent the plate from going over-center.